zhangzhuoneng/MRICombo/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact [p2316955@mpu.edu.mo].

-## Acknowledgments

-This work was supported by [funding sources].